Riverina (Wagga Wagga)

 Australian Decorative and Fine Arts Society Riverina Inc.

-We hold our lectures in the Wagga Council Meeting Room and after the lecture we have light refreshments at the Art Gallery precinct.
+This year we will hold our lecture meetings at St John’s Anglican Church Wagga Wagga, followed by supper.
 This gives members and visitors a chance to mingle and to speak with the lecturer, if they wish.

 Ph: 0418 233 631